 Our family has farmed this property continuously for over 100 years growing peaches, prunes, walnuts, vegetables, and grapes.
 The oldest vines, the Mission varietal, date back over 100 years followed by head-trained, dry-farmed Zinfandel planted in 1960 and Cabernet Sauvignon in 1978.
-Since then the vineyards have been expanded and now include eleven varietals including Arneis, Sauvignon Blanc, Cabernet Sauvignon, Barbera, Malbec, Mission, Petite Sirah, Primitivo, Sangiovese, Syrah and, of course, Zinfandel.
+Since then the vineyards have been expanded and now include eleven varietals including Arneis, Sauvignon Blanc, Cabernet Sauvignon, Barbera, Mission, Petite Sirah, Primitivo, Sangiovese, Sangiovese Grosso, Syrah and, of course, Zinfandel.
 Located in the heart of the Shenadoah Valley with rolling hills and deep soils, we have a perfect location for growing premium wine grapes and our numerous varietals allow us to manage our wine-making from vineyard to bottle, producing high quality, hand-crafted estate wines.
+Our focus in everything that we do is sustainability ensuring that our farming practices and stewardship of the land contnues to endure for future generations.

-South Block - Mahoney and Aprioct Hill Vineyards
+South Block - Mahoney and Apricot Hill Vineyards

 These Cabernet and Zinfandel vineyards were some of the earliest planted on the property and dry farmed until the late 1970's.
 The Mahoney Vineyard is a Cabernet Vineyard named for Francis Mahoney, founder of the Carneros Creek Wine who purchased this fruit for many years.
 Apricot Hill, a Zinfandel Vineyard planted in 1960, is named for the three apricot trees planted at the top of the hill at the entrance to the vineyard.